Pink Princess Philodendron is the most exotic plant around the house, thanks to its signature variegated leaves.

 - LECA balls: Alternative to soil propagation.

-- Newspaper: To collect scraps, debris and to protect the surface.
+- Newspaper: To collect scraps and debris and to protect the surface.

 How to Propagate Pink Princess Philodendron?